We use UPS & Fedex for fast and reliable shipping.

 Tortoise shell glaze.

-The glaze color of the tortoise shell glazed vessel is as black as ink, and the kiln-fired spots resemble the shape of an old tortoise shell, covering the entire glaze surface of the Jianzhan.
+The glaze color of the tortoise shell glazed vessel is as black as ink, and the kiln-fired spots resemble the shape of an old tortoise shell, covering the entire glaze surface of the Tenmoku.
 Its unique shape gives it a distinctive character, hence the name tortoise shell glaze.

 Sesame glaze.